 End-of-year taxes are a significant part of tax planning for any business.
 Even if you’re a sole proprietor with no other employees on your payroll, you can significantly affect the amount of tax you end up paying at year’s end depending on the amount of planning and preparation you put into business tax management.

 By planning ahead and paying attention to your taxable business income, it’s possible to take advantage of timely tax breaks, strategically manage your revenue and expenses, and use tax deductions as an incentive to reward both yourself and your employees.
-Here are six strategies you should use to prepare your business for Tax Day.
+Here are six strategies you should use to complete tax planning for your business.

 1. Invest in business equipment, supplies, and other assets.

 At the end of the fiscal year, businesses can reduce their taxable profits by purchasing equipment, supplies, and other assets that will be used in the coming year.

 This can be a great way to reduce your taxes owed in one tax year, especially when you expect that tax year to have a higher taxable profit than the year ahead.

 2. Prepay for services you will need the following year.

 Similar to investing into business equipment, you may choose to prepay for a number of different services you will use in the coming year.
 This can include business insurance, professional memberships or association dues, business rent, and other guaranteed, fixed expenses.